Kaosarah/DannyMa_week2_challenge/README.md

 ```
- --9.What was the total volume of pizzas ordered for each hour of the day?
+ --9.
+What was the total volume of pizzas ordered for each hour of the day?

 SELECT DATEPART(hour, CAST(order_time AS DATETIME2)),
 COUNT(*) AS pizza_ordered
 FROM pizza_runner.customer_orders